NeuroDataDesign/Syllabus/README.md

 - Description of event enumerating all of the things you would like to cover within the meeting.

 ### Grading
 Each week students can earn up to 5 points across: deliverables, feedback/planning sessions, lab/demo sessions, feedback, and communication.
+Additionally, there will be a final project due on December 9th at 11:59pm.

 #### Deliverables
 - Each Week, students will create an issue with their tasks for the week based on discussion with the professor and TA.